GSA/digitalgov.gov/content/news/2023/11/2023-11-14-defining-benchmarks-and-targets-for-intranet-kpis.md

 ---

-In the img yml code: "credit" text is italicized, and is added to the _end_ of a photo's "caption" line; the two portions are separated by the addition of an _m-dash_.
+In the img yml code: "credit" text is italicized, and is added to the _end_ of a photo's "caption" line; the two portions are separated by the addition of an _m-dash_, the addition of which is triggered when the credit field is filled in.

 {{< img src="very-large-array-nm" >}}